-- 510 sliding results in a wider sliding area and therefore a smaller ice-sheet volume due to enhanced outward ice flow.
-The standard basal sliding coefficient case v1 shows ice-sheet volumes close to present-day observations (1.7% overestimation).
-Similar to other configurations, such as O and A, the increase in the basal sliding coefficient leads to smaller present-day ice-sheet volumes.
-In the case v4 with four-times coefficients, the resulting present day ice volume underestimates - observations by more than 10%.
-For O and A, quadrupling the basal sliding coefficient varies the volume by around 5% of observed, but for B by more than 12%.
-Figure 3a-c shows simulated present-day ice-sheet topography obtained by B: v1 to B: v4 cases, respectively.
-The supplementary includes a figure showing the difference in the surface elevation relative to the present-day observation (Fig. 2a-c).
-The interior part of the ice sheet becomes lower - 520 with an increasing basal sliding coefficient.
-In addition, the ice-covered area around the northwest region is much reduced with a higher basal sliding coefficient in particular in the B : v4 case, which partly contributes to the overall underestimation in the volume.
+Figure 3a-c show simulated present-day ice-sheet topography obtained by B:v1 to B:v4 cases, respectively.
+The Supplement includes a figure showing the difference in the surface elevation relative to the present-day observation (Fig. S2a-c).
+The interior part of the ice sheet becomes lower with an increasing basal-sliding coefficient.
+In addition, the ice-covered area around the northwest region is much reduced with a higher basal-sliding coefficient in particular in the B:v4 case, which partly contributes to the overall underestimation in the volume.

-The submelt sliding treatment affects the VAF response more for larger sliding coefficients as shown in Fig. 2 (comparing B with A).
-For v4, the absolute increases in the Δ VAF from A to B are similar between C2 and C3 scenarios (+26.4 and +24.9 cm, respectively), and the ratios of the increases in the ΔVAF to the corresponding total ΔVAF become smaller from the lower climate scenario C1 to the higher C3.
-Also, the case of v4 has proportionally less difference in the higher climate scenarios when comparing the change between B and A. The C1 : v1 case results in a loss of 36.5 cm at 500 year, (which is about 1 cm more than in case A).
-The largest difference between B and A is +26.4 cm for the C2 : v4 case.
+The sub-melt sliding treatment affects the VAF response more for larger sliding coefficients as shown in Fig. 2 (comparing B with A).
+For v4, the absolute increases in the $\Delta$ VAF from A to B are similar between C2 and C3 scenarios (+26.4 and +24.9 cm, respectively), and the ratios of the increases in the $\Delta$ VAF to the corresponding total $\Delta$ VAF become smaller from the lower climate scenario C1 to the higher C3.
+Also, the case of v4 has proportionally less difference in the higher climate scenarios when comparing the change between B and A. The C1:v1 case results in a loss of 36.5 cm at 500 years (which is about 1 cm more than in case A).
+The largest difference between B and A is +26.4 cm for the C2:v4 case.